trynthink/scout/docs/tutorials.rst

 .. _tech-potential-energy-plot-example:
 .. figure:: images/total_energy_TP.*

-   Primary energy use baselines, and improvements with the adoption of two ECMs -- LED Troffers and Residential Cold Climate Heat Pumps -- are shown for the range of years in the model.
+   Primary energy use baselines, and improvements with the adoption of two ECMs – RTU Control Retrofit and Reduce Infiltration – are shown for the range of years in the model.
 The data shown are from the :ref:`technical potential <ECM diffusion>` adoption scenario, which is reflected in the large overnight energy use reductions when the ECM is applied to the baseline market.
-The data are derived from a model that included many ECMs besides those shown, thus the ECMs' impact changes under :ref:`competition <ECM-competition>`.
+The data are derived from a model that included many ECMs besides those shown, thus the ECMs’ impacts change under :ref:`competition <ECM-competition>`.
 Note that for these figures, the primary energy use y-axis scale is different.
-For the LED Troffers ECM, the baseline does not change with competition, but the ECM is outcompeted by other lighting ECMs.
-The Residential Cold Climate Heat Pumps ECM shows a reduced baseline with competition, which is a result of demand-side heating and cooling measures reducing the total heating and cooling services required from HVAC equipment.
-Uncertainty in the results with competition arises due to uncertainty present in a competing ECM, but even in competition, there are still some energy savings compared to the baseline.
-Large variations in the baseline in both ECMs prior to the current year are an artifact of NEMS, which is used to generate the AEO__ projections.
+For the RTU Control Retrofit ECM, the ECM is outcompeted by other commercial cooling ECMs, and its baseline and efficient energy use go to zero.
+The Reduce Infiltration ECM shows a reduced (but non-zero) baseline after adjusting for competition; this reflects both the direct impact of other demand-side heating and cooling ECMs capturing part of this ECM’s baseline market, as well as the indirect impact of supply-side heating and cooling ECMs reducing the total heating and cooling energy that can be lost through infiltration.
+Uncertainty in the results after competition arises due to uncertainty present in a competing ECM, but even after adjusting for competition, there are still some energy savings compared to the baseline.
+Large variations in the baseline in both ECMs prior to the current year are an artifact of NEMS, which is used for the AEO__ projections.

-..
-LED Troffers - CCHP (R) - Legend
 .. __: http://www.eia.gov/forecasts/aeo/

 :numref:`tech-potential-energy-plot-example` shows two ECMs plotted with and without competition under the technical potential scenario.
-For the LED Troffers ECM, the baselines are identical, thus the competed baseline (dark blue) fully obscures the uncompeted baseline (dark gray).
-The competed baseline and the competed "efficient" case, where the ECM is applied to the market, are also identical, which indicates that the ECM is not competitive with some other ECM that provides lighting for commercial buildings and was included in the same analysis.
-In the absence of competition, the "efficient" case shows the overnight energy savings characteristic of the technical potential scenario.
-The up and down variations in the baseline prior to the current year appear in many other ECMs is indicative of adjustments made by EIA in the historical AEO data and should not be a subject of attention.
+For the RTU Control Retrofit ECM, a gap is present between the uncompeted baseline (dark gray) and efficient (light gray) energy use, which indicates the energy savings potential of the ECM when the effects of competition with other ECMs are not considered.
+Note that in the absence of competition, the efficient case shows the overnight energy savings characteristic of the technical potential scenario.
+The competed baseline (dark blue) and efficient (light blue) energy are both zero for this ECM, which indicates that the ECM is not competitive with some other ECM that provides cooling for commercial buildings and was included in the same analysis.
+The up and down variations in the baselines prior to the current year appear in many other ECMs is indicative of adjustments made by EIA in the historical AEO data and should not be a subject of attention.

-The Residential Cold Climate Heat Pump ECM has distinct baselines because in the competed case, demand-side ECMs that improve the performance of the building envelope reduce the total energy use for heating and cooling, which appears as a lower baseline for this supply-side heating and cooling ECM.
-Other heating and cooling supply-side ECMs in this analysis would show similar changes in their baseline energy use.
-As with the LED Troffers ECM, there are competing ECMs that affect the energy savings potential of this heat pump.
-Uncertainty also appears in the figure, though only for the competed results, which indicates there is uncertainty in a competing ECM, but not in this ECM.
+The Reduce Infiltration ECM similarly shows a gap between the uncompeted baseline and efficient energy use, which again indicates the energy savings potential of this ECM in the absence of competition with other ECMs.
+As with the RTU Control Retrofit ECM, the baseline and efficient energy use of the Reduce Infiltration ECM are scaled down following competition with other ECMs; these competing ECMs may be demand-side heating and cooling ECMs that directly capture part of the Reduce Infiltration ECM's baseline market, or could be supply-side heating and cooling ECMs that indirectly reduce the total amount of heating and cooling energy that can be lost through infiltration.
+Competition only slightly affects the Reduce Infiltration ECM’s energy use and energy savings potential.
+Note that uncertainty also appears in the plot for the Reduce Infiltration ECM, though only for the competed efficient result; this indicates there is uncertainty in a competing ECM, but not in this ECM.

 .. _associative arrays: https://en.wikipedia.org/wiki/Associative_array
 .. _Python dictionaries: https://docs.python.org/3/tutorial/datastructures.html#dictionaries